 Since I'd gone off the map by now, I simply continued riding, following the imperceptible urging of the road ahead.
 My missed turn that led me into Sugarloaf reminded me of the pivotal moment in the movie, where the hero guy inadvertently drives himself off into the wilderness & is never heard from again.

 But... the road ahead, whatever road this was... paved.

-Capable of sustaining any motorcycle so far, there wasn't much in the sense of landmarks or mile indicators- just riding, taking my time and gaining rapidly in elevation.
+Capable of sustaining any motorcycle so far, there wasn't much in the sense of landmarks or mile indicators, just riding, taking my time and gaining rapidly in elevation.
 The Central Valley, still visible through the trees, was beginning to fall away below me.
-Sandy at times, speeds remained low.
+The road was sandy, at times, speeds remained low.

 The wheel tracks of past vehicles proved to be the best traction, but a heightened sense of awareness of the ever-changing road conditions was required.
 Bear in mind at 7000 ft elevations, conditions will change with the seasons after the snows melt.
 And yes, for those not familiar, this entire region will be under snow during winter.

 Despite the poor road conditions, the magazine-cover view quickly provided the satisfaction to make this trek well worth it.
 My first glimpse eastward of the Sierra Nevada Mountains across the Kern River Valley made my eyes grow wide.
 Ah, the sweet smell of success.
 Now I know why I came!
 Now I know why I seek out places like this.
 An occasional break in the tree line would repeatedly reveal jaw-dropping views.